Students in fall, winter & spring courses

-You should decide to participate in the Precollege Summer Program only if you are committed to maintaining the highest academic and social standards.
+You should decide to enroll in a class at Cornell only if you are committed to maintaining the highest academic and social standards.

 Students who violate the Precollege Studies Code of Academic Integrity may face disciplinary actions including dismissal from the program.
 Students who are dismissed for violations of the Precollege Studies Code of Academic Integrity will be withdrawn from their courses (and therefore will not receive a grade, credit, or an evaluation for work done up until that point) and will not be entitled to a refund.
 We are sorry to say this has happened.

-In addition, Precollege students are also subject to other Cornell University policies and procedures, including the Cornell University Student Code of Conduct and Cornell University Policy 6.4: Prohibited Bias, Discrimination, Harassment, and Sexual and Related Misconduct.
+In addition, Precollege students are also subject to other Cornell University policies and procedures.

 Cornell University reserves the right to discontinue the enrollment of any student whose continuance would be, in the sole judgment of the Precollege Studies director, detrimental to themselves, others, or to the Precollege Studies learning environment.